-Dedicating years on Madison Avenue to refine his skills, Geoffrey created jewelry for celebrated firms and institutions such as Cartier®, Fred Leighton®, Verdura®, Taffin®, Christie's®, Sotheby's® & The Metropolitan Museum of Art® before founding his own workshop.
+Dedicating years on Madison Avenue to refine his skills, Geoffrey created and restored jewelry for celebrated firms and institutions such as Cartier®, Fred Leighton®, Verdura®, Taffin®, Christie's®, Sotheby's® & The Metropolitan Museum of Art® before founding his own workshop.

 Geoffrey has been featured in publications such as Vogue, W, InStyle, Cosmopolitan, Dwell, Self, Lucky, Worth, Surface, WWD, Martha Stewart Weddings, Robb Report, American Craft, Refinery29, and The New York Times.
 Other credits include celebrity commissions for Grammy™ and Academy Awards™, and runway accessories and hardware development for fashion designers such as Alexander Wang.